Hiro Murai

-Hiro Murai (born 1983) is a Japanese-American filmmaker based in Los Angeles.
-His most notable works include internationally successful music videos for artists such as Childish Gambino, Earl Sweatshirt, Chet Faker, Flying Lotus, David Guetta, St. Vincent, The Shins, The Fray, Bloc Party, Queens of the Stone Age, and FKA Twigs.
+Hiro Murai (born 1983) is a Japanese filmmaker based in Los Angeles.
+He is best-known for music videos for Childish Gambino, Earl Sweatshirt, Chet Faker and others.
+His music video and television work has received widespread acclaim, and garnered him a Primetime Emmy Award (for his work as an executive producer on the Hulu series The Bear) and a Grammy Award (for his work on "This Is America").

-He received a Grammy Award in 2019 for Best Music Video for "This is America" with Childish Gambino.
-He also received five Primetime Emmy Award nominations for the FX series Atlanta (2016–2022), and the HBO limited series Station Eleven (2021–2022).
-He is a frequent director of Bill Hader's HBO series Barry (2018–present) and executive produces the Hulu series The Bear (2022–present).
+He rose to prominence with his work on the FX series Atlanta (2016–2022), created by and starring frequent collaborator Donald Glover, on which he served as a director and producer.
+For his work on the series, he received four Primetime Emmy Award nominations.
+He would also serve as a director on four episodes on the HBO comedy-drama series Barry (2018–2023), and as a director and executive producer on the HBO limited series Station Eleven (2021–2022), the latter of which also garnered him a further Primetime Emmy Award nomination.

 Early life and education

 Murai was born to Japanese popular music composer Kunihiko Murai.
 He moved to Los Angeles when he was nine years old.
 He graduated with a degree from the USC School of Cinematic Arts.

 After graduation, Murai turned to freelance work as the director of photography for numerous music videos, as well as VFX and storyboarding, most notably for Ace Norton.
 After some time Murai began to direct low budget films.